The Next Generation of Enterprise Connectivity: Scaling Bandwidth with Programmable Networks

-We’re proud to be one of those telcos and to be leveraging our network and services to bolster Malaysia’s businesses and economic potential.
+We’re proud to be one of those telcos and to be leveraging our network and services to create programmable business network solutions that bolster Malaysia’s businesses and economic potential.

 Services that run on programmable networks excel at this, thereby allowing companies to respond immediately to both expected and unexpected changes to demand for bandwidth.